simetenn/uncertainpy/docs/source/installation.rst

 Installation
 ============

-Uncertainpy currently only works with Python 2.
+Uncertainpy works with with both Python 2 and 3.
 Uncertainpy can easily be installed using pip.
 The minimum install is:

     pip install uncertainpy